AdobeDocs/federated-audience-composition.de-DE/help/compositions/activities/enrichment.md

    >[!NOTE]
    >
-   >Mit der Schaltfläche **Ausdruck bearbeiten** im Bildschirm zur Attributauswahl können Sie erweiterte Ausdrücke zur Auswahl des Attributs erstellen.
+   >Sie können im Bildschirm „Attributauswahl“ über die Schaltfläche **Ausdruck bearbeiten** erweiterte Ausdrücke zur Attributauswahl erstellen.

 <!--PAS VU SUR INSTANCE: You can select two types of enrichment data: a single enrichment attribute from the target dimension, or a collection link.
 Each of these types is detailed in the examples below: